SullyChen/Autopilot-TensorFlow/README.md

 # Autopilot-TensorFlow
 A TensorFlow implementation of this [Nvidia paper](https://arxiv.org/pdf/1604.07316.pdf) with some changes.

+# IMPORTANT
+Absolutely, under NO circumstance, should one ever pilot a car using computer vision software trained with this code (or any home made software for that matter).
+It is extremely dangerous to use your own self-driving software in a car, even if you think you know what you're doing, not to mention it is quite illegal in most places and any accidents will land you in huge lawsuits.

+This code is purely for research and statistics, absolutley NOT for application or testing of any sort.

 # How to Use
-Download the [dataset](https://drive.google.com/file/d/0B-KJCaaF7elleG1RbzVPZWV4Tlk/view?usp=sharing) and extract into the repository folder
+Download the [dataset](https://github.com/SullyChen/driving-datasets) and extract into the repository folder

 Use `python train.py` to train the model